sf-wdi-26/modules/w10/d01/m1-angular-intro/readme.md

 ###Challenge

-* Create a new column in your table called "Nemesis" and populate it with that pokemon's name reversed (some google searching may be required).
+* Create a new column in your table called "Nemesis" and populate it with that pokemon's name reversed (some Google searching may be required).
 * Hint: Don't forget to require your custom filter as a dependency in your controller.

 ##Pro-tip: Minification in Angular

 Remember the main goal in [minification](https://en.wikipedia.org/wiki/Minification_(programming)) is to save space and deliver the file quickly.
-A variable `myVariableName` may be renamed to `A` during minification.
+A variable `myVariableName` may be renamed to `a` during minification.
 A computer doesn't care what the name is as long as they are consistent.

 However, if you ever minify your angular code when delivering it to a client your variables will be renamed and this may cause problems because of this variable renaming.
 Currently, we're used to seeing code like this.